ttoommxx/grammafy/README.md

 ## pre-requisites

 Any python version should work, tested on Linux and Windows using Python 3.10 and 3.11.
-Install easygui module for the graphical file picker, by running
-'pip install easygui'
+Install easygui module for the graphical file picker, by running `pip install easygui`

 ## how to use